In this lesson we will:

-In this lesson we will learn about the Kafka performance test scripts, which can be used for measuring the performance of your Kafka broker or application when producing and consuming data.
+- Learn about the Kafka performance test scripts, which can be used to measure, test and optimise the performance of your Kafka cluster.

-./bin/kafka-console-consumer.sh --bootstrap-server localhost:9092 --topic new_orders
+cd ./bin ./kafka-console-consumer.sh --bootstrap-server localhost:9092 --topic new_orders

 - num-records - The total number of records to generate during the test;